Allied Health Guides

 Share On:

 Respiratory therapists (RTs) are some of the most sought-after allied healthcare workers today.
-RTs specialize in respiratory issues, working alongside a team of doctors and nurses.
+RTs are allied health professionals who specialize in respiratory issues, working alongside a team of doctors and nurses.
 A respiratory therapist's salary is consistent with the amount of education required.
 With a minimum of two years of training, RTs can make a great living.
-In fact, RTs are rated the #6 best jobs in healthcare by U.S.News and World Report.
+In fact, respiratory therapy is rated #15 in best jobs in healthcare by U.S.News and World Report.
 RT salaries can vary from state to state based on the cost of living, demand for the profession, and years of experience.

-The national average salary for respiratory therapists was $61,830 annually in 2021.
-This is equal to $29.73 hourly.
-This wage is one of the highest in healthcare requiring a minimum of a 2-year associate degree.
-Respiratory therapists can increase their wages by continuing their education to become a registered RT or obtain certifications in a specialized population such as pediatrics.
+In 2022, registered respiratory therapists made an annual salary of $70,540.
+This is equal to $33.91 hourly.
+Out of healthcare professions that require a minimum of a 2-year associate degree, this wage is one of the highest.
+Respiratory therapists can increase their wages by continuing their education to become a registered RT or obtain certifications in a specialized population like pediatrics.
 It is common for RTs to be paid more based on their years of experience.

 What are the top-paying states for Respiratory Therapists?